British Home Stores: Takeover by Philip Green

 In the mid-1990s, the brand saw a further reinvention under guidance from retail design house '20:20'.
 The new look was showcased with the launch of the "millennium concept" shopfit, initially at the Grafton Centre, Cambridge during 1995.
 With its softer Bhs "signature" logo and warm interior lighting, the concept attempted with varying degrees of success to meet the needs of the modern, more sophisticated shopper.

+In 1995, BHS was the first high street retailer to open a branch in Moscow.
+The £3 million venture was the largest in the international portfolio and was quickly followed by the opening of a second store in St Petersburg.
+Further stores opened in Uzbekistan and Kazakhstan in 1998, and there were stores in Saudi Arabia, Kuwait, Dubai, Oman, Qatar, Bahrain and Abu Dhabi.
+By 2000 the chain also had stores in Greece, Tenerife, Gibraltar, Malta and the Far East.

 During the late 1990s, the stores which formed Storehouse Plc fell on hard times; BHS and Mothercare were the worst affected.
 Following a number of years of tough trading, Philip Green bought BHS from Storehouse Plc in May 2000 for £200 million.
 He then changed the company from public (Plc) to private (Ltd).
 In 2002, Green went on to acquire the Arcadia Group of high street retailers, which included Topshop, Burton, Evans, Dorothy Perkins and Wallis among others, to form Britain's second largest clothes retailer, after Marks and Spencer.
 Alan Smith, chairman of Storehouse at the time of the Bhs sale, commented, "He [Philip Green] had a crystal-clear vision and strategy.
 He had the guts to do the deal, to make it work when nobody else thought he could."

+In early 2006 a new franchise, "Bhs Kids", was launched in the Middle East, carrying many best-selling children's lines from BHS stores.